← Back to Blog

 3. Flash Loan Price Manipulation

 Flash loans allow borrowing large sums within a single transaction.
-If your protocol reads price from an on-chain AMM spot price, an attacker can manipulate it momentarily to drain your treasury.
+If your protocol reads price from an on-chain AMM spot price, an attacker can manipulate it within that transaction to drain your treasury.

 4. Integer Overflow / Underflow